 To create a cue live from the Stage display, you first create the look by setting channel levels.
 Then, using the record cue functionality of the console, you enter the cue number and all required cue attributes.
 From this point, pressing the [ENTER] key completes the recording of the cue.
 The cue then can be recalled from the playback faders.
 In-depth examples are given further in this chapter but here is the general procedure:

-- 1. Set channel levels using channel faders, keypad, submasters, groups, etc.
+Set channel levels using channel faders, keypad, submasters, groups, etc.

-- 2. Press [RECORD CUE]

-- 3. Enter cue number

-- 4. Enter cue attributes

-- 5. Press [ENTER]

-Initiates recording of a cue
+2. Press [RECORD CUE] Initiates recording of a cue